thingsboard/thingsboard.github.io/_includes/docs/user-guide/ui/aliases.md

 ### Device type

-This alias allows you to filter devices by the specified device profile (and optionally by names starting with the entered query).
+This alias allows you to filter devices by the specified device profile(s) (and optionally by names starting with the entered query).

 Adding an alias: in the “Add alias” dialog, enter the alias name, and select the “Device type” filter type.
 Then specify the device profile(s) and enter an expression that will filter the names of the displayed devices.